R2Northstar/NorthstarWiki/docs/advanced.md

 # Advanced Options

 {% hint style="warning" %}
-This is a section detailing the more advanced parts of using Northstar, with some of them having a chance to potentially break your install if done improperly.
+This is a section detailing the more advanced parts of using Northstar, with some of them having a chance to potentially mess with your game.
+Setting your level too high, for example, will cause you to need to reset your level back to 1.
 {% endhint %}

 ## Mod profiles <a href="#profiles" id="profiles"></a>